Exscientia/molflux/docs/source/pages/modelzoo/how_to_add_models.md

 if they have installed your package in their python environment.
 In addition, your model will get registered in the ``molflux.modelzoo`` catalogue only if the module defining your model architecture class has been imported explicitly.

-To get around the latter point, we strongly recommended that you register your model as a plugin (to learn more about plugins see
+To avoid the latter point, we strongly recommended that you register your model as a plugin (to learn more about plugins see [here](https://packaging.python.org/en/latest/guides/creating-and-discovering-plugins/)).
-[here](https://packaging.python.org/en/latest/guides/creating-and-discovering-plugins/)).
 Using this method, your model will get registered automatically as long as your users have installed your package in their environment.

-To begin with, get rid of the ``register_model`` decorator from your model architecture class definition (it's no longer needed):
+To begin with, remove the ``register_model`` decorator from your model architecture class definition (it's no longer needed):

 ```{code-block} python